-The combined revenues generated from the leases on the UHS hospital facilities comprised approximately 31% and 62% of our consolidated revenue for the three months ended March 31, 2012 and 2011, respectively.
-The decrease during the first quarter of 2012, as compared to the comparable quarter of the prior year, was due primarily to the December, 2011 purchase of the third-party minority ownership interests in eleven LLCs in which we previously held noncontrolling majority ownership interests (we began recording the financial results of these entities in our financial statements on a consolidated basis at that time) and various acquisitions of medical office buildings and clinics completed during 2011 and the first quarter of 2012.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 22% and 19% of the combined consolidated and unconsolidated revenue for the three month periods ended March 31, 2012 and 2011, respectively.
-In addition, twelve medical office buildings ("MOBs"), owned by LLCs in which we hold either 100% of the ownership interests, include or will include tenants which are subsidiaries of UHS.
+The combined revenues generated from the leases on the UHS hospital facilities comprised approximately 30% of our consolidated revenues during each of the three and six months ended June 30, 2012 and 61% of our consolidated revenues during each of the three and six months ended June 30, 2011.
+The decreases during the second quarter and the first six months of 2012, as compared to the comparable quarter and six months of the prior year, were due primarily to the December, 2011 purchase of the third-party minority ownership interests in eleven LLCs in which we previously held noncontrolling majority ownership interests (we began recording the financial results of these entities in our financial statements on a consolidated basis at that time) and various acquisitions of medical office buildings ("MOBs") and clinics completed during 2011 and the first quarter of 2012.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 21% and 19% of the combined consolidated and unconsolidated revenue for the three month periods ended June 30, 2012 and 2011, respectively, and 22% and 19% of the combined consolidated and unconsolidated revenue for the six months ended June 30, 2012 and 2011, respectively.
+In addition, twelve MOBs owned by LLCs in which we hold either 100% of the ownership interest or various non-controlling, majority ownership interests, include or will include tenants which are subsidiaries of UHS.
 The leases to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.